How to: Update a Visual Studio Extension

 To help prevent conflicts during development, we recommend that you uninstall earlier versions of extensions in progress, and also uninstall or disable any other potentially conflicting extensions.

-On the Tools menu, click Extension Manager.
+On the Tools menu, click Extensions and Updates.

-In the left pane of Extension Manager, click Updates.
+In the left pane, click Updates.

 In the middle pane, click the update you want to install.